flakzilla/cr2020-relay-board/README.md

 * [ODS Format](https://github.com/flakzilla/cr2020-relay-board/raw/main/CR-2020%20relay%20board%20LC-67183-1/BOM/BOM.ods)
 * [Excel Format](https://github.com/flakzilla/cr2020-relay-board/raw/main/CR-2020%20relay%20board%20LC-67183-1/BOM/BOM.xlsx)

 Carefully read and understand the notes in the BOM sheet, and check everything against your own CR-2020.
 Plan to recover and reuse the factory TO-92 transistors.
+Note that this BOM is not compatible with Jayfree's modernized relay board (see the Summary section above).

 ### Assembly
 Reference materials: